h5md/h5md/draft.rst

         the form ``email@domain.tld``.

 ``creator``
-    A group that contains metadata on the program that created the file as follows:
+    A group that contains metadata on the program that created the H5MD structure as follows:

     ``name``
         An attribute that stores the name of the program as a string.